yosko/easydump/README.md

 EasyDump
 =====

-EasyDump is an easy, sexy and lightweight way to display your PHP variable when developing.
+EasyDump is a lightweight, nice and easy way to display your PHP variables when developing.
 It is a nice alternative to ```var_dump```.
 It was partly inspired by (but not based on) [Kint](http://www.webresourcesdepot.com/kint-a-debugging-helper-for-php-apps/), but is way more simple.

 ## Requirement